weierstrass/protobuf-decoder/README.md

 ```
 This is really everythin that is needed, if you follow these steps your algorithm should automatically apear in the GUI without any need to modify existing code.
 How does it work?

-If you do not have the necessary knowledge in C++, you can also let me know what you need and I will try to do it when I find a spare moment.
+If you do not have the necessary knowledge in C++, you can open an issue here on GitHub and I will try to do it when I find a spare moment.